 Here are some quick tips to keep in mind for those, the majority, that scan:

 Keeping your replies to the point is where down-editing comes into play.
-Removing what doesn’t apply and only commenting directly to what does, minimizes confusion and allows the email to remain focused.
+Removing what doesn’t apply and only commenting directly on what does, minimizes confusion and allows the email to remain focused.

 A recent study has reflected that email can cause a decrease in productivity by up to 40%!
-Working to keep your emails short, brief and concise helps both sides to be more efficient and spend less time emailing!
+Keeping your emails short, brief and concise helps both sides be more efficient and spend less time emailing!